INFORMSJoC/2023.0047/README.md

 **Important: This repository will not receive any updates.
-Moreover, the code provided here is unlikely to work on newer machines because it uses outdated Julia package and CPLEX versions (see subsection Requirements below).
+Moreover, the provided code is unlikely to work on machines with up-to-date software, because it uses outdated Julia packages and CPLEX versions (see the requirements below).
 An updated version (and potential future updates) can be found here: https://github.com/m-kahr/mnlcimp**.

 ## Cite